There are a variety of models schools can consider when designing one-to-one student ICT device programs.

 There should also be options provided to ensure non-participating students are not disadvantaged in the delivery of curriculum.
 This may include an equity pool of school-owned devices for loan at school and/or at home.

 Schools may implement one-to-one programs where ICT devices are purchased, managed and owned by the school, owned by families/students, or a combination of these.
 Ownership and financing models used in Queensland state schools fall under 2 broad categories.

 School-provided (including co-contribution)

-The school purchases and maintains ownership of devices and allocates them to students.
-Families may be invited to co-contribute to the cost of the device and/or supporting resources/services and there may be an agreement that students can acquire the device at the end of the program.
+School-provided means the school purchases and maintains ownership throughout the program period, but allocates it to a specific student.
+Families may be invited to co-contribute to the cost of the device and/or supporting resources/services (e.g. through a ‘take home’ program) and there may be an agreement that students can acquire the device at the end of the program.

 Bring your own technology (BYOx)

-Bring your own 'x' (BYOx) means that students bring their own digital devices to school, for the purposes of learning.
-The BYOx model provides choice and flexibility as students are able to use the same digital devices at school that they use at home.
-Schools may encourage students to bring devices the family already owns or may provide guidance for purchasing devices.
+Bring your own 'x' (BYOx) means students bring their own digital devices to school, for the purposes of learning.
+The BYOx model provides choice and flexibility.
+Schools may encourage students to bring a device they already own or families may be encouraged to purchase a device.

-Schools carefully consider the learning purposes for the program, the needs and attributes of students, the capabilities and practices of teachers and the technology infrastructure available when deciding which devices are suitable for their program.
-There are a number of selection models used in Queensland schools.
+The decision about what device students should use in a one-to-one program involves careful consideration of the learning purposes for the program, the needs and attributes of students, the capabilities and practices of teachers and the technology infrastructure available.
+Below are some device selection models commonly used in Queensland state schools.

 Schools may identify a specific device to be used in the program after careful research and consultation.
 The benefits of this model include cost efficiency (if purchased through bulk arrangements), consistent experience for students and staff, efficiency of technical support and the suitability of technology for intended teaching and learning uses.
 This model is most often used in programs with school-provided or co-contribution models of ownership and financing.